 Do’s And Don’ts Of Using Essential Oils

-- Use only a single drop of any
+- Use only a single drop of any one particular essential oil at a time

 - Do not use any single essential oil for a long time, like every day for several weeks